sanjanadg/agentic-primer/README.md

 ## Setup & Directions:

+- Open the unzipped agent-primer project in an IDE
-Open two terminals directed to the agentic-primer projects then follow the steps below.
+- Open two terminals and cd to the location of the agentic-primer projects

-Frontend setup:

-- cd frontend
-- npm install
-- npm run dev

-Backend setup:
+- Setup the backend:

-- cd backend
+-- cd backend
-- pip install -r requirements.txt
+-- pip install -r requirements.txt
-- uvicorn main:app --reload
+-- uvicorn main:app --reload
+- Setup the frontend:
+-- cd frontend
+-- npm install
+-- npm run dev
+- View and test

-Open the local host frontend link to view the application.
+-- Open the local host link in a web browser (likely http://localhost:5173/) -- You should be able to generate random entries into the database and view them on the frontend -- You should also be able to clear the database